Abdo12KM/children-storybook-generator/README.md

 > **⚠️ PROJECT STATUS: WORK IN PROGRESS**
 >
 > This project is currently **incomplete** and under active development.
-There are known bugs, missing features, and areas for improvement.
+There are many known bugs, missing features, and areas for improvement.

 ## 🌟 Features